brain90/productivity/README.md

 # productivity

-Give me six hours to chop down a tree and
+> Give me six hours to chop down a tree and
-I will spend the first four sharpening the axe.
+> I will spend the first four sharpening the axe.

+Configuration files when i have to work in a new machine.

 Table of contents